 Your Potato Plants Are Mature And Ready For Harvest

-Then, check the time to maturity of the potato variety that you planted (you can usually find this information online on the seed packet, on a seed company website, or in the catalog you ordered from).
+Then, check the time to maturity of the potato variety that you chose.
+You can find this information online, on the seed packet, on a seed company website, or in the catalog you ordered from.

-Keep in mind that the times to maturity for potatoes can vary from 75 days to 160 days.
+Keep in mind that the times to maturity for potatoes can vary from as short as 75 days (2.5 months) all the way up to 160 days (over 5 months).